Canon G1 X Mark III vs XT

 It is notable that the G1X Mark III offers wifi support, while the XT does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 The G1X Mark III is a recent model that features in the current product line-up of Canon.
-In contrast, the XT has been discontinued (but can be found pre-owned on eBay).
+In contrast, the XT has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the XT was succeeded by the Canon Xti.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the G1X Mark III and XT can be found, respectively, in the Canon G1 X Mark III Manual (free pdf) or the online Canon XT Manual.

 So what conclusions can be drawn?
 Is the Canon G1 X Mark III better than the Canon XT or vice versa?
 The listing below highlights the relative strengths of the two models.